Wollert

 Wollert has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 48 projects likely to impact the area.
-Notable ones are Mason Quarter, Linfield Place Shopping Centre, Lyndarum North Estate, and Ellery Wollert, as detailed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 42 projects that could impact this region.
+Notable ones include Wollert Neighbourhood Centre, Linfield Place Shopping Centre, Lyndarum North Estate, and Ellery Wollert.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.